Genesis III, 21

 Two strangers, Roger Heuxtenbury and Bartholomew Verberick were granted a seven years' monopoly patent in England for the manufacture of "Spanish or beyond sea leather" on the condition that the patentees should employ one native apprentice for every foreigner in their service.
 The supervision of this was entrusted to the "Wardens of the Company of Leathersellers in London".
 From "Leather for Libraries" by Hulme and others, 1905.
 This is important as it implies that the process was new to England.
 The tannage being introduced was sumach tanning from Spain, which had been developed in Cordoba.
 It was also important as later there was a view that oak tanning was the only vegetable tannage used in the UK.
 See also 1584.

 John Shakespeare, the father of William Shakespeare was a "whittaner" - a worker of kid, dog and deerskin.
 At the family home in Stratford on Avon, a room is dedicated to showing the work he did in it to tan leather and make gloves.
 Nearby Woodstock was a centre of glove making, on account of the plentiful supply of deerskins.
 Shakespeare was himself born in 1564.
 His father who was a tanner and wool merchant was also sometimes money-lender.
-The year 1570 is memorable as in this year he was charged with money lending at illegally high rates.
+The year 1570 is memorable as in this year he was charged with lending money at illegally high rates.

 The Punchmakers join the Leathersellers Company (16).